ajcrites/scutage/README.md

 You can use the scutage CLI or API.

 ### CLI
-Run The `scutage` command with the optional input argument and optional options.
+Run The `scutage` command with the optional input argument and options.

 The command takes one argument which is a glob-compatible string of html files to be moved to the output directory.
 You can simply use `src/index.html` for